11. Floating Point

 An important question is which operand do we denormalize before adding?
 The the answer is, we never want to lose the most significant digits of the sum, so we always increase the smaller of the exponents while shifting the corresponding mantissa right.
 To do this, we need to sort the arguments into a standard order before proceeding.

-Also note that when we add two numbers, there will sometimes be a carry into the sign bit, which is to say, an overflow.
+Note that when we add two numbers, there will sometimes be a carry into the sign bit, which is to say, an overflow.
 On pencil and paper, we stop propagating the carry before it changes the sign and instead, wedge in an extra bit and note the need to normalize the result.
-In software, we must undo the damage done by the overflow and then normalize.
-The following floating point add subroutine solves these problems:
+In a language like C, where the language provides no tools for recognizing an integer overflow, we have two choices: Either assume an overflow in advance, by shifting the number right to make space for the extra digit before doing the add, or find an algorithm for detecting the overflow.
+The former has the disadvantage that we lose one bit of precision when there is no overflow.
+The latter is easy in assembly language, where the condition codes report overflow, but difficult in C.

 Most of the above code follows simply from the logic of adding that we demonstrated with the addition of two numbers using scientific notation.
 There are some points, however, that are worthy of note.